tomwanzek/d3-v4-definitelytyped/README.md

 #### D3 Standard Bundle Definition

-_Migration in progress.
-Check [here](https://github.com/tomwanzek/d3-v4-definitelytyped/issues/56) for detailed status._
+_Migration on hold.
+Check [here](https://github.com/tomwanzek/d3-v4-definitelytyped/issues/116) for detailed status._

 This is a definitions file for the bundle which re-exports the constituent modules and exposes a `d3` global for vanilla script use.